AxonIQ/giftcard-demo/README.md

 Configure the plugin (https://docs.axoniq.io/reference-guide/axon-server/administration/plugins#configuring-a-plugin)
 - update the axon-data-protection-plugin-config.yaml file
-  - set the vault configuration for your environment
+  - set the vault configuration for your environment  (if running the docker example, the vault token must match what is defined in the docker-compose file)
   - add the contents of the axon-data-protection-config.json file
 - run the following command to upload the configuration
 ```